 - Warm-up with light exercises and gentle stretching prior to exerting yourself.
 Consider 5-10 minutes of jogging or biking prior to lifting weights.

-- Keep hands and arms away from the moving parts of workout machines.
+- Keep hands away from the moving parts of workout machines.

 - Remove rings and jewelry prior to a workout as these may get caught in a machine or on a free-weight.